Faire/next.js-localized/README.md

 ```

 Open [`http://localhost:3000`](http://localhost:3000) with your browser to see the result!
 Note that localization does not work in development mode, as the build script is not run.
-For more information, see TMP.
+For more information, see the [FAQs](#faqs).

 ## Production build